Academic Information 2012

 GRADE

-The grade for academic credit is determined by the school's representative through whom the student has applied for credit and will rest upon 1) the student's Field supervisor's assessment of work quality and experience; 2) attendance at all lectures, learning stations, and town hall meetings; 3) reading of the required sources (Ancient Ammonites and NEA article); and 4) the final examination/evaluation.
+The grade for academic credit is determined on the basis of 1) the student's Field supervisor's assessment of work quality and experience; 2) attendance at all lectures, learning stations, and town hall meetings; 3) reading of the required sources (Ancient Ammonites and NEA article); and 4) the final examination/evaluation.

 CHECKLIST FOR FULFILLING ACADEMIC REQUIREMENTS

 At the end of a lecture or meeting, obtain the initials of one of the Madaba Plains Project Academic Program Coordinator(s), or the person in charge of the program you attend, in the blank space preceding the meeting title.
-At the conclusion of the dig, give this sheet to the professor who represents the institution at which you are enrolled.
-Please bring this sheet to all required academic appointments.
+At the conclusion of the dig, give this sheet to the professor.